foxx/foxx.github.io/_posts/draft-2014-12-30-crossbar-io-code-review.draft.markdown

 In short, crossbar.io aims to provide an end-to-end framework which takes advantages of websockets to implement [WAMP](http://wamp.ws/), allowing you to handle/trigger events without polling.
 It works on top of Web Sockets implemented by Autobahn.

 Firstly, this is a fantastic concept, and I must applaud the authors for thier work.
 Much like my review of SwampDragon, anything which helps raise awareness about why [SPAs](http://en.wikipedia.org/wiki/Single-page_application) are awesome is a good thing.
+The autobahn test suite is has also proved very helpful to the community.

 However this is where the positives stop, and upon reviewing their code I have serious concerns.
 My limit for this review is two hours, sadly this was not enough to address every concern, but it was enough to make a comprehensive decision to say no.